elephantscale/es-training-new/cassandra/slides/Cassandra_Admin_1.md

 Image in slide from http://lambda-architecture.net/

 Spark can be used in multiple places in LA.
-Spark streaming can be used to consume data and push it to ‘batch layer’ and ‘real time layer’ Spark Map Reduce can be used to update batch views Spark can run queries against batch layer and / or speed layer
+Spark streaming can be used to consume data and push it to 'batch layer' and 'real time layer' Spark Map Reduce can be used to update batch views Spark can run queries against batch layer and / or speed layer